 The following article is a brief description on each of the communities we have here at Smogon.
 Written by various mentors, each section contains useful information and relevant links that can help you get started.
-Feel free to ask any of our mentors for some clarification if you need it!
+Feel free to ask any of our mentors (either on IRC or on the forums) for some clarification if you need it!
 Please enjoy.

 Table of Contents

 The Compete category houses the forums that put Smogon at the forefront of the competitive Pokemon scene.
 Competitive Discussion is the forum where nigh everything that has to do with Smogon's various metagames gets discussed.
 It's divided into different sub-forums: Ubers, Overused, Underused, Rarelyused, Neverused, Little Cup, Doubles, VGC, Battle Spot, Ruins of Alph (for metagames before generation 6), and Other Metagames.
 These various sub-forums are each run by a team of moderators with an extensive knowledge of the metagame in question.
 Within the sub-forums you will find many different threads, which range from ladder challenges (such as Research Week and Dark Horse), community projects (such as Counter that Pokémon and Community Create-a-Team) and discussion threads.
 At the start of every month, the usage stats thread will be updated to keep you informed on all the latest trends on the ladder, and more importantly, what to keep in mind when teambuilding!
 All of the sub-forums also have a "Simple Questions, Simple Answers" thread, or some variation thereof, in which you can ask any question that doesn't warrant its own thread.